Environment

 • Utility lines (water, sewerage, electrical)

-• Endangered Species Act: The Endangered Species Act, as enacted, has historically done a poor job of recovering threatened and endangered species.
-NSSGA supports common-sense reforms to allow more state and local expertise and programs to solve complex species and habitat issues, as well as voluntary efforts by industry to create and enhance habitats.
+• Endangered Species Act: The Endangered Species Act has historically been ineffective in the revival of threatened and endangered species.
+NSSGA supports common-sense reforms to allow more state and local program expertise to solve complex species and habitat issues, as well as voluntary efforts by industry to create and enhance habitats.